Facundo González

-Facundo González Molino (born 6 June 2003) is a Uruguayan professional footballer who plays as a centre-back for Segunda División club Racing Santander, on loan from Serie A club Juventus.
+Facundo González Molino (born 6 June 2003) is a Uruguayan professional footballer who plays as a centre-back for club Racing Santander.

 Club career

 Early career

 As a youth player, González joined the youth academy of Spanish fifth tier side Vista Alegre.
-In 2019, he joined the youth academy of Valencia in the Spanish La Liga.
+In 2019, he joined the youth academy of La Liga side Valencia.

 Juventus

 On 8 August 2023, González signed a three-year deal with Juventus.

-Loans
+Loan to Sampdoria

 On 23 August 2023, González joined Serie B side Sampdoria on loan.

+Loan to Feyenoord

 On 29 August 2024, he moved to Eredivisie club Feyenoord on loan with an option to buy.

+Racing de Santander

-On 1 September 2025, González was announced at Spanish Segunda División side Racing de Santander on a one-year loan deal.
+On 1 September 2025, González was announced at Segunda División side Racing de Santander on a one-year loan deal.

 International career

 González is a Uruguayan youth international.
 In September 2022, he played for Uruguay under-20 team in Torneo Cuadrangular de Maldonado.
 He was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.

 In June 2023, González received his first call-up to the senior team for friendlies against Nicaragua and Cuba.